dproctor/personal-website/books.md

   I placed a hold on an e-book from SFPL; should be available in three weeks.
 - Damnation Spring (Ash Davidson)
   - Recommended by Caitlin.
+- Shutdown: How Covid Shook the World's Economy (Adam Tooze)
+- Super-Infinite: The Transformations of John Donne (Katherine Rundell)

 ### Articles